kodecocodes/flutter-sample-project/README.md

   />
 ```

 This will get rid of the error `AAPT: error: resource style/NormalTheme not found` when building the android app.
+Since the repository version of file **styles.xml** does not contain the style `NormalTheme`.

 ### iOS assets